GodotSteam/GodotSteam/README.md

 # GodotSteam for GDExtension
 An open-source and fully functional Steamworks SDK / API module and plug-in for the Godot Game Engine (version 4.x).
-For the Windows, Linux, and Mac platforms.
+For the Windows, Linux, and (soon) Mac platforms.

 Additional flavors include:
 - [Godot 3.x](https://github.com/Gramps/GodotSteam/tree/master)